What Is Opium?

 Effects of Opium

 Opium has been abused for its pain-relieving effects for thousands of years.
-It can be smoked, taken in pill form, or injected intravenously.
+It can be smoked, taken in pill form, injected intravenously, or snorted.
 Signs someone has taken Opium include slowed breathing, nausea, confusion, constipation, dry mouth, and drowsiness.
 The euphoric rush it triggers is linked to a release of dopamine (a chemical in the brain’s reward response system) and is a primary component in the development of addiction.

 Opium is among a class of central nervous system depressants with potentially lethal effects on a person’s breathing rate.
 Respiratory depression caused by Opioids, however, can be much more immediately powerful than other substances (often resulting in overdose).
 Some Opioids can reduce an individual’s breathing to the point of unconsciousness within minutes of ingestion.